 This fund endows all the extra costs beyond tuition to educate a Harvard-Westlake student receiving financial aid in perpetuity.

-For more information about creating an endowed fund for financial aid, please contact Director of Major Gifts Jim Pattison at firstname.lastname@example.org.
+For more information about establishing a fund in support of financial aid, please contact Director of Major and Planned Giving Cameron Pinckney at email@example.com.

 At the heart of Harvard-Westlake, talented faculty and staff who are experts in their fields inspire curiosity and are committed to helping every student grow academically, socially, and personally.
 For Harvard-Westlake to recruit, retain, and support such extraordinarily talented educators, significant financial investment is a necessity.
 Donors who wish to support great teaching and coaching at Harvard-Westlake with a gift to the school may do so by supporting faculty salaries or professional development.